 Light-sensitivity can either be a normal side effect of fluid retention in the eye, or it can signal dangerously high blood pressure and preeclampsia.

 How We Can Help

-To schedule your eye exam, call Dr Cheryl Letheren & Associates in London today!
+To schedule an eye exam or learn more about our eye care services, call Dr Cheryl Letheren & Associates in London today!